Table of contents

 These only scratch the surface!
 I’d say pick a few that are most important to you and make sure the apartment you’re looking at checks most of those boxes.

-For us, it was important to be close to friends, close to a place to run and near grocery stores and cafes/coffee shops.
+For us, it was important to be close to friends, close to a place to run and near grocery stores and cafes to work from.

 That is how we spend most of our time and we want to be within 20 minutes of all of those things.